Milo1885/Tease-AI/README.md

 	Suspending/Resuming/Resetting Session reworked.
 		Now all necessary data is stored into a single binary *.save file.
 This includes all Variables, Flags, Slideshows, TimerStates and regular Data.
 By Holding down the control key while clicking suspend or resume the user is asked for a custom file to save to or load from.
 	Reworked Code to Display Images.
+	Added a ToolstripItem in Debug menu, to start Timer1, if he is stopped.
+This could probably fix some or eventually all "Freeze-Crashs".
+But this has to be tested.
+So if your Session freezes goto: Debug->Timers->Start Timer 1.

 # Changelog - Patch 54.4.0